idthic/runjam/README.md

 ## resolist-feeddown-factor

 Calculate the feeddown factors of each hadrons based on the JAM decay.
-The result is saved in `feeddown.txt`
+The result is saved in `feeddown.txt`.
+This file is used to fill column `DEGEFF` in the resonance list.

 ```bash
 # Use the default resonance list